Media-Ed-Online/princ-int-media/pages/modules/games/games-4.md

 Let's continue the discussion with a game's "adverbs!"

 #### Adverbs
-<p class="sub-heading">The "How Much?" of a Mechanic, and Contributing to "Gamefeel"</p>
+<p class="sub-heading">The "How Much?" of Everything, and Contributing to "Gamefeel"</p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/216_5nu4aVQ?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>